Our Science – Garfield Website

 Susan H. Garfield, M.S.

-The facility provides Laser Scanning Confocal Microscopy using either a Zeiss LSM 510 UV system, a Zeiss LSM NLO (2-photon) Meta system or a Zeiss/Bio-Rad MRC 1024 system.
+The facility provides Laser Scanning Confocal Microscopy using either a Zeiss LSM 510 UV system, a Zeiss LSM 510 NLO (2-photon) Meta system, a Zeiss 710 NLO (2-photon) system or the latest Zeiss LSM 780 system.
 Confocal software allows simultaneous or sequential three channel (24 bit) acquisition of 2D, 3D and 4D data.
-Three additional processing stations are available for post-acquisition analysis and publication quality prints can be produced using Codonics NP-1600 dye sublimation printers or Epson photo quality printers.
+Five additional processing stations are available for post-acquisition analysis with specialized imaging software.

 Imaging of both fixed specimens and live cells is provided.
 For live cell imaging, cells are placed in a temperature-controlled, perfusable enclosed chamber or an open chamber allowing acquisition over several minutes to several hours.
 Fluorescent Recovery after Photobleaching (FRAP), Fluorescence Resonance Energy Transfer (FRET), and co-localization studies can be conducted as well as imaging of UV excitable dyes.
 The IR laser of the 2-photon system facilitates imaging of thick specimens and minimizes tissue damage while the Meta detector provides multi-spectral imaging.
 Several software packages are available to users including Bitplane's Imaris for volume/surface rendering, tracking and measurements; Media Cybernetics' Image Pro Plus and 3D constructor; NIH's ImageJ and Adobe's Photoshop.